-Take special care that staff do not offer huge discounts to reach sales targets as mentioned earlier.
-You need to control discounting so it doesn't erode your margin and profitability.
+Take special care that staff do not offer huge discounts to reach sales targets.

 Part 2: Sell more to new customers

 Although we've just discussed the importance of retaining, and selling to, your existing customers, that doesn't mean that you shouldn't also focus on gaining new customers.